paulkarpenko/us-code-ui/uscode/title-12-banks-and-banking/chapter-023-farm-credit-system.md

 **(c) Interest rates and charges**

-(1) **In general** — Loans authorized in subsection (a) of this section shall bear such rate or rates of interest as are determined under standards prescribed by the board of the bank subject to the provisions of [section 2205 of this title](./chapter-023-farm-credit-system.md#section-2205), and shall be made upon such terms, conditions, and upon such security, if any, as shall be authorized in such standards.
+(1) **In general** — Loans authorized in subsection (a) shall bear such rate or rates of interest as are determined under standards prescribed by the board of the bank subject to the provisions of [section 2205 of this title](./chapter-023-farm-credit-system.md#section-2205), and shall be made upon such terms, conditions, and upon such security, if any, as shall be authorized in such standards.

 (2) **Setting of rates** — In setting rates and charges, it shall be the objective to provide the types of credit needed by eligible borrowers, at the lowest reasonable cost on a sound business basis, taking into account the cost of money to the association, necessary reserves and expenses of the association, and services provided to borrowers and members.